ibm-cloud-docs/vpc/vpn-ts-check-point-connection-issues.md

 {: troubleshoot}
 {: support}

-If your VPN tunnel fails to come up consistently, or establishes only when the Check Point peer initiates traffic, the issue is commonly related to Check Point tunnel settings or its policy‑based VPN configuration.
+If your VPN tunnel fails to come up, or establishes only when the Check Point peer initiates traffic, the issue is related to Check Point tunnel settings or its policy‑based VPN configuration.
 {: shortdesc}

 My VPN tunnel doesn't establish, or it establishes only when the Check Point side sends traffic.